eresearchqut/VirReport/README.md

 ## Introduction
-The VirReport pipeline is based upon the scientific workflow manager Nextflow.
+eresearchqut/VirReport is a bioinformatics pipeline based upon the scientific workflow manager Nextflow.
 It was designed to help phytosanitary diagnostics of viruses and viroid pathogens in quarantine facilities.
 It takes small RNA-Seq fastq files as input.
 These can either be in raw format (currently only samples specifically prepared with the QIAGEN QIAseq miRNA library kit can be processed this way) or quality-filtered.

 The pipeline can either perform blast homology searches against a virus database or/and a local copy of NCBI nr and nt databases.

+**Pipeline prerequisites:** java 11 or later, Nextflow, and Docker/Singularity/Conda to suit your environment.

 ## Pipeline summary
 ![diagram pipeline](docs/images/diagram_pipeline.jpeg)